andreGarvin/zipShare/README.md

 # zips: making per to per file sharing easier

 ## What is zip?
 ### zips is a per to per file transfering web applofation.
-This application allows users upload any file they have on their local computer for a certain amount of time making its accessabe to download it from anyowhere they are in the world.
+This application allows users upload any file they have on their local computer for a certain amount of time making its accessible to download it from anyowhere they are in the world.

 ## How does it work?
 #### When a user opens the website in any browser they are in  they can press the open key button which prompts them for a key taht is accusated withthe downloadable file.